My Public Persona

 Climate Change Coming “Faster Than Expected”

-In the recent past, I've been writing a blog at Open Salon.
+In the past, I'd been writing a blog at Open Salon.

 - Nancy's Space